 Does Linfield award credit for AP exams and IB classes?

-Yes, students will be awarded up to five elective credits for AP scores of 4 or higher.
+Yes, students will be awarded four credits for AP scores of 4 or higher.
 Standard-level IB exams passed with 5 or higher are eligible for four credits and higher-level IB exams passed with a 5 or higher are eligible for eight credits.

 Will community college credits transfer to Linfield?

 Classes completed at a community college will be evaluated on a course-by-course basis.
-Generally, courses that are academic in nature, over the 100-level (Math 095 is accepted) and a "C" grade or higher will transfer for some type of credit.
+Generally, courses that are academic in nature, over the 100-level (Math 095 is accepted, also) and a "C" grade or higher will transfer for some type of credit.